Space colonization: Definition

 Space colonization has been in a broad sense referred to as space settlement, space humanization or space habitation.
 Space colonization in a narrow sense refers to space settlements, as envisioned by Gerard K. O'Neill.
 It is characterized by elements such as: settlement and exploitation, as well as territorial claim.

 The concept in its broad sense has been applied to any permanent human presence, even robotic, particularly along with the term "settlement", being imprecisely applied to any human space habitat, from research stations to self-sustaining communities in space.

 The words colony and colonization are terms rooted in colonial history on Earth, making them human geographic as well as particularly political terms.
 This broad use for any permanent human activity and development in space has been criticized, particularly as colonialist and undifferentiated (see below Objections).

 In this sense, a colony is a settlement that claims territory and exploits it for the settlers or their metropole.
 Therefore, a human outpost, while possibly a space habitat or even a space settlement, does not automatically constitute a space colony.

+Some have argued the presence of certain mechanisms or institutions are symptoms of having achieved a "critical mass"; for instance, sci-fi author Neal Stephenson argued a small Martian colony would feel more like living on a U.S. Navy nuclear submarine than being part of a vibrant community while economists Karl T. Muth and Jodi N. Beggs argued that, to meet American cultural and judicial norms, a Martian colony would need a large enough population to offer a defendant a jury of twelve strangers.

 Therefore, any basing can be part of colonization, while colonization can be understood as a process that is open to more claims, beyond basing.
 The International Space Station, the longest-occupied extraterrestrial habitat thus far, does not claim territory and thus is not usually considered a colony.

 Moriba Jah has criticized existing approaches to orbital space as colonialist, such as for satellites, on the grounds that it involves claiming ownership instead of collaborative stewardship.

 Some advocates of peaceful human settlement of space have argued against use of the word "colony" and related terms, so as to avoid confusing their goals with colonialism on Earth.